rust-lang/book/src/ch04-01-what-is-ownership.md

 // This is undefined behavior!

 let b3 = Box::new([0; 100]);
-// Forgetting to free b3 "leaks" memory, and your program may run
+// Forgetting to free b3 "leaks" memory, and a program may run
 // out of memory after executing for a long period of time.
 // This is *not* undefined behavior, but it's still not *desirable* behavior.
 # }
 ```

-Rust does not allow its users to manually deallocate memory, so as to avoid these kinds of errors.
+Rust does not allow programs to manually deallocate memory, so as to avoid these kinds of errors.

 ### A Box's Owner Manages Deallocation

 Instead, Rust *automatically* frees a box's heap memory.
 Here is an *almost* correct description of Rust's policy for freeing boxes:

-> **Box deallocation principle (incorrect):** If a box is assigned to a variable, when the variable's frame is deallocated, then the box's heap memory is deallocated.
+> **Box deallocation principle (incorrect):** If a variable is bound to a box, when Rust deallocates the variable's frame, then Rust deallocates the box's heap memory.

 For example, let's trace through a program that allocates and frees a box: